U.S. judge tells CFTC he won't 'rubber stamp' Deutsche Bank deal

-NEW YORK (Reuters) - A federal judge has ordered the U.S. Commodity Futures Trading Commission to justify why a settlement with Deutsche Bank AG (DBKGn.DE) in a case over the bank's handling of swap reporting is fair and in the public interest.
+NEW YORK, Sept 23 (Reuters) - A federal judge has ordered the U.S. Commodity Futures Trading Commission to justify why a settlement with Deutsche Bank AG in a case over the bank's handling of swap reporting is fair and in the public interest.

 U.S. District Judge William Pauley in Manhattan said in an order on Thursday that while regulatory agencies like the CFTC should be afforded deference in settling cases, a judge has a duty to not simply "rubber stamp" agreements.